chrismurray1980/milestone-project-4-online-cookbook/readme.md

 recipe ingredients and recipe step-by step instructions are shown for the recipe.

 If the user is not logged-in then the page is complete.
-However, if the user is logged-in and the user hasn't created this recipe then two buttons appear which let the user like abd favourite the recipe.
+However, if the user is logged-in and the user hasn't created this recipe then two buttons appear which let the user like and favourite the recipe.
 When the user likes the recipe: the like count for the recipe is incremented by one and the 'like' button is replaced by the 'unlike' button.
 Clicking the 'unlike' button will decrement the like count and return the 'like' button to the page.
 Similarly, for the favourites button: when clicked the recipe is added to the users list of favourite recipes and can be viewed in their 'favourites' page.
 Upon click, the 'favourite' button is replaced by the 'unfavourite' button.
-CLicking this button removes the recipe from the favourites list and returns the 'favourite' button.
+Clicking this button removes the recipe from the favourites list and returns the 'favourite' button.

-If the user is logged-in and is the craetor of the recipe then the 'like' and 'favourite' buttons are replaced with the 'edit/delete' recipe button.
+If the user is logged-in and is the creator of the recipe then the 'like' and 'favourite' buttons are replaced with the 'edit/delete' recipe button.
 This serves two purposes: firstly, to stop users liking and favouriting their own recipes and secondly, stopping users attempting to modify recipes that they haven't created.

 ### add_recipe.html